 In the Settings pane, click Schema, and then click Events.

 In the Events page, System events tab, click Download as CSV.

-In the pop-up dialog that is displayed, select Events and click Download.
+In the pop-up window that is displayed, select Events and click Download.

-Upload this CSV file in Hevo to configure CleverTap as a Source.
+Upload this CSV file in Hevo while configuring your Pipeline.

 Configuring CleverTap as a Source

 Perform the following steps to configure CleverTap as the Source in your Pipeline:

 Click + CREATE in the Pipelines List View.